Skip to content

 --sql-performance

-# Exclude monitoring tools
+# Exclude monitoring

 quellog /var/log/postgresql/*.log \